You may have heard about, or even seen the horrific side effects of anabolic steroids.

 There are several side effects involved in using anabolic steroids for bodybuilding, including hormonal imbalance and increased estrogen levels.
 In males, higher estrogen levels can trigger the enlargement of their breast glands (gynecomastia).

-Normal Estrogen Levels
+what are Normal Estrogen Levels?

 While estrogen is usually identified with women and testosterone with men, both hormones are found in both men and women, albeit at different levels.
 Mayo Medical Laboratories describe the following as the normal estrogen levels.
 The first figure represents estrone and the second estradiol in pg/ml.

 Estradiol levels in premenopausal women and girls will change during the menstrual cycle.

 · Pubescent: Undetectable–60, Undetectable–40

 Estrogenic Side Effects:

 Increased levels of estrogen tend to develop naturally, though certain medications can also influence higher levels of estrogen.
 As a result, your body may naturally develop low progesterone or low testosterone levels, which can result in hormonal imbalance.
 Below are some of the common estrogen-related side effects:

 Gynecomastia is a condition whereby a male’s breast tissue is enlarged or overdeveloped.
 The breasts usually grow unevenly.
 Gynecomastia is often triggered by an imbalance in the male hormone (testosterone) and the female hormone (estrogen).

 · Water Retention